Jon Wiener: Background

 The legal battle between Wiener and the United States government was waged over two and a half decades, and has been examined by other historians.
 In the late sixties, many young Americans became opposed to the Vietnam War, and John Lennon became an antiwar advocate who made then-president Richard Nixon nervous about his reelection prospects in 1972.
 The consensus view is that Nixon asked the FBI to begin surveillance of Lennon, possibly after Lennon went to New York on a visa and met up with radical anti-war activists.

+It is likely that Lennon was unaware of the FBI surveillance during the early 1970s.

 Government surveillance of Lennon had been extensive, although there was no documentary evidence of wiretapping, and lasted about 11 months.

-It is likely that Lennon was unaware of the FBI surveillance during the early 1970s.

 The attempt to deport Lennon

 The Immigration and Naturalization Service, acting on a suggestion from Senator Strom Thurmond, and probably at the behest of Richard Nixon, ordered Lennon to be deported in the spring of 1972.
 According to Wiener's account, the key issue for the Nixon administration was that Lennon had been talking to anti-war leaders about a "tour that would combine rock music with anti-war organizing and voter registration," possibly as a way to court first-time eighteen-year-old voters, who were believed to have a tendency to vote for the Democratic party.

 The Republican National Convention in August 1972; Nixon's wife Pat Nixon addressed the crowd.
 Nixon was reelected in November 1972.

 Reporter Adam Cohen writing in 2006 in The New York Times agreed that the FBI surveillance of Lennon had been motivated not only by antiwar concerns but by concerns of a political nature.
 According to Cohen, what was most revealing was that the timing of these events suggested there was an underlying political motivation behind the surveillance and deportation proceedings.
 Numerous friends, including folk singer Bob Dylan, wrote letters to the Immigration and Naturalization Service advocating that Lennon should be allowed to stay.
 On December 8, 1972, after Nixon's reelection in November, the FBI closed its investigation of Lennon, partially because Lennon has shown "inactivity in Revolutionary Activities."
 According to Wiener, the FBI had succeeded in "neutralizing" Lennon's opposition to Nixon's reelection.
 John Lennon was murdered in December 1980.